mooncaptain/AI-Lancet/README.md

 ###BadNets

 ###YoutubeFace--Regular Trigger
-    #run our results
+    #Run our results
-	1. ./BadNets/    #For original backdoor model, to measure the model accuracy and the backdoor attack success rate.
+	1. ./BadNets/    #For the original backdoor model, to measure the model accuracy and the backdoor attack success rate.
 	    python3 model_test.py
 	2. ./AILancet/   #For the flipped model, to measure the model accuracy and the backdoor attack success rate.
 	    python3 Neuron_flip.py
-	3. ./Unlearning/ #For unlearning method, to meausre the model accuracy and the backdoor attack success rate.
+	3. ./Unlearning/ #For the unlearning method, to meausre the model accuracy and the backdoor attack success rate.
 	    python3 unlearn_model.py

-# Train your own backdoor models and measure them.
+# Train your own backdoor models and measure them with AI-Lancet.
 	You need delete "#!" in 3 files (train_backdoor_model.py，Restore_trigger.py ，Locate_EIneurons.py )
   1. BadNets #train the backdoor model
 	   (Four kinds of triggers(1,2,3,4)，target_label is the target backdoored class）